 I begin with a simple graphical analysis of the distribution of unit values a relatively small number of food aggregates.
-The differences between unit values and prices will only be a problem for recovering information about demand behavior if these differences are correlated with variables of interest.
-To see whether this is the case, Figures 1-3 plot the empirical cumulative distribution functions of six food aggregates (2% Milk, Eggs, Chicken, Potatoes, Lettuce and Bread) for three well-known demand shifters, the presence of children, the age of the head of household and total income household.
-If unit values and prices coincide, or alternatively their difference is uncorrelated with demand shifters of interest, these empirical distribution functions should not differ in a statistically significant or economically important way.
+Differences between unit values and prices will only be problematic for recovering information about demand behavior if these differences are correlated with variables of interest.
+To see whether this is the case, Figures 2-4 plot the empirical cumulative distribution functions of six food aggregates (2% Milk, Eggs, Chicken, Potatoes, Lettuce and Bread) for three well-known demand shifters, the presence of children, the age of the head of household and total household income.
+If unit values and prices coincide, or alternatively if their difference is uncorrelated with demand shifters of interest, these empirical distribution functions should not differ in a statistically significant or economically important way.

-Figure 1 plots the empirical distribution of unit values for two adult households with and without children for six representative commodities.
+Figure 2 plots the empirical distribution of unit values for two adult households with and without children for six representative commodities.